LaudateCorpus1/HaxeQuake/README.md

 Client is fully ported to Haxe and perfectly playable, you can try playing shareware Quake version right from this repository: [here](http://nadako.github.io/HaxeQuake/Client/WebQuake.htm).
 It was tested and probably only works on Google Chrome.

+It requires Haxe 3.3 (still in development as of 27.02.2016) to compile.

 ## Roadmap

 This is mostly a hobby project, but I have some vision of what to do next, namely: